 Then at 22 yrs old I saw a late night infomercial by a guy with some incredibly large eyebrows named Jay Kordich (check him out).
 He was incredibly passionate about fresh juices, and like my old boss claimed, he swore that these juices saved his life.
 His pitch was that our body had 100 Trillion cells which are always reproducing and copying themselves, and that fresh juice nutrients absorbed straight into the system would boost energy, immunity, and vitality.
 He said that the juices are able to penetrate directly through the intestinal walls to invigorate the bloodstream with antioxidents and nutrients.

-I gave it a shot and found that fresh juices also made me feel really good.
-Unlike any other vitamin or dietary change, juicing is something I can feel the benefits of.
-So like my boss and good old Jay Kordich, I am now among those who promote it with a full endorsement.
-I have nothing to sell you though, just to pass along how it has been just a benefit in my life.
+I gave it a shot, and I found that fresh juices also made me feel really good.
+Unlike any other vitamin or dietary change, juicing was something I could actually feel the benefits of.
+So like my boss and good old Jay Kordich, I am now among those who promote juicing with a full endorsement.
+I have nothing to sell you though, just to pass along how it has been such a benefit in my life.

 Here are some tips if you decide to give it a try:

 * Buy a good juicer, preferably one with minimal parts and dual speeds.
 I’ve used the Juiceman II and the Breville Juice Fountain which are both great.
 But these days I like the Omega masticating slow speed juicer.
-Others like the Breville have super high speed and can juice whole apples, but I am now of the opinion that those types get too hot and oxidize and overheat the nutrients beyond their ideal levels for nutrition (and they’re super loud).
+Others such as the Breville have super high speed and can juice whole apples, but I am now of the opinion that those types get too hot and oxidize / overheat the nutrients beyond their ideal levels for nutrition (and they’re super loud too!).
 I came across this little video showing how the one I own and use these days works if you’re curious.

 * You’ll want to come up with a system for storing and cleaning the juicer, as well as for buying and preparing the veggy’s.
 This can seem daunting at first, but if you stick with it you will find a system that develops and everything moves much faster.
 At first it will be a lot going on and you may question how storing and dealing with all that produce will be sustainable, but it gets a lot easier once you find a rhythm.

-* My favorite juice is 1 x Apple, 4 x Carrots, 3 x Celery Stalks, a generous hand full of Spinach.
+* My favorite juice is 1 x Apple, 4 x Carrots, 3 x Celery Stalks, and a generous hand full of Spinach.
 A squirt of lemon or lime is also nice sometimes.
-If it looks like swamp muck you got it right 🙂
+If it looks like swamp muck you’ve gotten it right 🙂

 * Vary the juices so you get a variety of nutrients.
 Many folks have a go-to drink that they have almost every day, but it’s fun and beneficial to mix it up.
 Juicing too many carrots for instance could theoretically turn your skin a tinge of orange.
 It never happened to me but I’ve heard of it happening.
 I don’t think it’s harmful but no one wants to look like an Oompa Loompa…